uiCA: Accurate Throughput Prediction of Basic Blocks on Recent Intel Microarchitectures: A Parametric Pipeline Model

+\begin{parameter} The sizes of the IQ and the IDQ, whether a macro-fusible instruction can be decoded on the last decoder or when the instruction queue is empty, whether \verb|pop| instructions require the complex decoder if registers \verb|rsp| or \verb|r12| are used, and whether any other instructions can be decoded in the same cycle are parameters of our model. \end{parameter}

-Decoded \microops are stored in the \emph{Decoded Stream Buffer} (DSB), also called the \microop cache.
+Decoded \microops are also stored in the \emph{Decoded Stream Buffer} (DSB, also: µOP cache), subject to certain conditions.
 This can allow for a higher throughput of loops for which decoding is the bottleneck.
-The DSB can deliver between four and six \microops per cycle to the IDQ; this is a parameter of our model.

 A cache line in the DSB of a pre-Ice Lake CPUs can store at most six \microops that need to be contained in the same 32-byte aligned code block.
 There can be at most three cache lines that contain \microops from a specific 32-byte block.
-If a 32-byte block contains more than three cache lines, no \microop of this block will be stored in the DSB.\todo{or, in other words, if it contains more than 18 \microops?} There are a number of other restrictions; e.g., some \microops require two slots in a cache line.
+If a 32-byte block contains more than three cache lines, no \microop of this block will be stored in the DSB.
+There are a number of other restrictions; e.g., some \microops require two slots in a cache line.
 These restrictions are not described in the official manuals, but they have been reverse engineered by Agner Fog~\cite{fog21uArch}.

-We have discovered that on Skylake and Cascade Lake CPUs, \microops from a specific 32-byte block are only served from the DSB if both 32-byte blocks of the corresponding 64-byte instruction cache line fulfill the restrictions described in the previous paragraph.\todo{this sounds a bit as if the DSB is caching at the granularity of 64-byte blocks rather than 32-byte blocks!? }
+\begin{newInfo} We have discovered that on Skylake and Cascade Lake CPUs, \microops from a specific 32-byte block are only served from the DSB if both 32-byte blocks of the corresponding 64-byte instruction cache line fulfill the restrictions described in the previous paragraph.

 Starting with the Ice Lake microarchitecture, the DSB operates on 64-byte blocks.
-There can be at most six cache lines (with up to six \microops each) from a specific 64-byte block.
-This was previously unknown.
+There can be at most six cache lines (with up to six \microops each) from a specific 64-byte block. \end{newInfo}

 As a workaround for the ``Jump Conditional Code'' (JCC) erratum, Skylake-based CPUs with a recent microcode cannot cache blocks that contain a jump instruction that crosses or ends on a 32-byte boundary~\cite{jccErratum}.